denten-books/plain-text/0-chapter.md

 time, I simply did not think that code has anything to do with poetry.
 The idea for the book came to me in a moment of realization, after I was asked one of those naive but fundamental questions, of the kind that can plunge research into a long and winding hole.
-At a conference, a discussant asked about the difference between text in print and text on the screen.
+A childhood friend who loves books asked about the difference between text in print and text on the screen.
 It is in that struggle to articulate difference that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
-And, despite my professional experience as a programmer, I could not readily explain the mechanisms by which keystrokes turned into pixels, and pixels into letters, and letters into words.
+And, despite my professional experience as a programmer, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
 I could recount much technical detail on some level, but my knowledge also had huge gaps and did not amount to a coherent story.
 I was, despite my best efforts, surrounded by magical machines that played code and poetry, but I did not yet exactly know how.

 Initially, at the point of contact, the two selves spoke different languages.
 It was and continues to be a disconcerting process, by which things dear and